Shake it off

 When thinking of GTA inspired games violence is at the forefront of thought.
 Shakedown: Hawaii does have violence but it’s executed in a silly way.
 It doesn’t focus on that element in a “negative” way.
 Yeah, you can mow folks on the sidewalk but with each fatality or car crash they disappear in moments.
 There is no visible blood but there are some screams from folks.
 Watch your vigilante gauge increase with each negligent act and more cops will appear to stop you.

-Lastly the music is great.
 It’s got this 80’s vibe to it and if you’re not playing you might just nod your head to it.
-The soundtrack is on the developers YouTube channel if you want to listen.
+The soundtrack is on the developer’s YouTube channel if you want to listen.

 I enjoyed my time spent with Shakedown: Hawaii and it took just over eight hours to complete.
 It left me wanting more so I think it was the perfect length.
 The art style is great, humour is entertaining, and I can’t wait to see more from this developer.
 Shakedown: Hawaii is a fun game I would recommend to my friends.